Skip to content

 Back to Blog

-high severity June 08, 2026 · scope unconfirmed
+high severity June 08, 2026 · 3 min read Unverified claim — what this is

 Opera Comique Listed by qilin Ransomware Group

-On June 8, 2026, the qilin ransomware group added the Paris-based Opéra Comique to its public leak site, confirming that internal files had been exfiltrated from the historic French opera company during a ransomware attack.
+On June 8, 2026, the qilin ransomware group added the Paris-based Opéra Comique to its public leak site, claiming that internal files had been exfiltrated from the historic French opera company during a ransomware attack.

 Public reporting indicates the incident involves data exfiltration followed by the threat actors’ standard practice of publishing samples as proof.
 The exact number of people whose information appears in the files remains unknown, and the specific types of records have not been fully detailed in available reporting.
 The listing appeared on the group’s onion-site leak portal, which is tracked by ransomware monitoring services such as ransomware.live.
 No evidence has surfaced that customer ticketing data or public donor lists were the primary target; the material described consists of internal operational files.